-- Minimise washing – I simply washed my hair less frequently.
+- Minimal washing – I simply washed my hair less frequently.

-This really depended on my schedule but it went from every day, to every other day, to maybe once a week now at most.
+This really depended on my schedule but I went from washing my hair every single day, to every other day, to maybe once a week now at most.

 Less washing means less natural oils are washed away and gives your scalp and hair a chance to renew their relationship i.e. work out how much oil is the right amount to produce for you.
 This is the step that I found takes the most patience and perseverance.

-- Daily massage – I massaged my scalp and “scritched” on a daily basis.
+- Daily/Regular massage – I massaged my scalp and “scritched” on a semi-daily basis.

 Think of the quick and gentle circular movements of your finger tips going around your head whenever you used shampoo.
 Scritching is essentially this same motion minus shampoo or water.